Garden Host Information

 • You will have access to the private CCEGT Garden Hosts Facebook page where we will keep you updated with the latest trail news, and you will get to meet and chat with the other fabulous garden hosts.

 • The Central Coast Edible Garden Trail is a not-for-profit event and all profits raised will be redirected back into our local community.
-The monies raised in 2022 provided a series of workshops for disadvantaged youth and donations to each of the Central Coast’s Community Gardens.
+The monies raised in past years have provided a series of workshops for disadvantaged youth and donations to each of the Central Coast’s Community Gardens.

 • A few weeks after the Trail, we get together with all of the Garden Hosts to celebrate, share food and just hang out.
 It’s a great chance to get to know each other and share your experiences of the Trail.